MonsterDruide1/OdysseyDecompTracker/README.md

 - add command to allow linking WIP branch that shows up in issue body, not only in comment below
     - as GitHub application, authenticate as user, then create new branch based on existing one, delete original, then "create linked branch" to the old name, finally delete temporary branch
 - labels for "parts" of the game (at least separating al from rs)
+- auto-claim and link PRs being created on `OdysseyDecomp`